Onurtag/TSolidBackground/README.md

 Added features to Move/Resize.
 (Shift+U)

-*Do not forget to generate a new TSolidBackground.ini and  if you are updating.*
+*Do not forget to generate a new TSolidBackground.ini if you are updating.*

 --------------------
 ## Things To Know